yuvalmGS/gigaspaces-wiki-jekyll/xap97/gigaspaces-for-hibernate-orm-users.markdown

 - **Event-driven** model enables notifications when data is modified
 - **Database access can be synchronous or asynchronous** - the [GigaSpaces Mirror Service](./asynchronous-persistency-with-the-mirror.html) allows data to be persisted to the database asynchronously, without a performance penalty

+{% info %}
-{% infosign %} To learn how to do this, see the [Moving from Hibernate to Space](/sbp/moving-from-hibernate-to-space.html) best practice.
+To learn how to do this, see the [Moving from Hibernate to Space](/sbp/moving-from-hibernate-to-space.html) best practice.
+{%endinfo%}

 ## Beyond the Data Grid: Scaling Out Your Application Using Space-Based Architecture